ryancorywright/SparsePortfolioSelection.jl/README.md

 ## Thank you

-Thank you for your interest in Optimal-SPCA.
+Thank you for your interest in SparsePortfolioSelection.
 Please let us know if you encounter any  issues using this code, or have comments or questions.
 Feel free to email us anytime.

 Dimitris Bertsimas
 dbertsim@mit.edu